 If you appeal again, however, you are given a hearing in front of a judge.
 The hearings are much more likely to go your way—if you’re properly prepared.
 We find that judges are much more careful in looking at the evidence, and you can be represented by your lawyer in person at the hearing.
 This is the best stage at which to turn around your application and get approved.

-We believe that the SSA is tragically slow in processing the claims of people in need.
-They also have a terrible habit of turning down applicants based on nothing more than a paperwork error.
-Don’t allow your claim to be lost in the shuffle.
-Get a professional working on your behalf.
-John Foy & Associates will give you a free consultation and help you understand the right next steps to take.
+The Atlanta fibromyalgia attorneys at John Foy & Associates will give you a free consultation and help you understand the right next steps to take.
 We may even be able to take one look at your application and tell you exactly what you need to get approved.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and get your FREE consultation today.

-Call or text 404-800-4408 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form